shockbytes/Dante/README.md

     - [ ] Issues with deleting labels (related to checkAllowWritesOnUiThread)
     - [ ] Issues with outdated book data (after closing and reopening a book)
     - [ ] Finally fix GlideException pollution
+    - [ ] Firebase ANR that requires an uninstall

 ## Changelog